amfairley/memorycards/README.md

     - On hover, the black card colour scheme flips so that it is used instead for the card background
     - Similarly used for the background on the how-to-play modal
     - Site logo words in the header and footer
-    - Text in the game buttons
+    - Text in the game buttons and labels
     - Hover effect for guessing table rows
     - Text on the results and error modals
     - Text for the 404 error